alex65536/sofcheck/selftest/README.md

     )
     ```

 5. Rebuild the project.
-The build must complete successfully, and `test_rules` executable must
+The build must complete successfully, and `selftest/test_rules` executable
-appear.
+must appear.

 6. Run the self-test against any existing implementation, as described [above](#running-manually).

 ## Benchmarks

 If you have Google Benchmark installed (and detected by CMake), then benchmarks will be built
 alongside with self-tests.
-The benchmark executable is named `bench_<engine>` where `<engine>` is the
+The benchmark executable is named `selftest/bench_<engine>` where
-name of rules implementation.
-You can just run it and see how fast your implementation is.
+`<engine>` is the name of rules implementation.
+You can just run it and see how fast your
+implementation is.

 [1]: https://www.chessprogramming.org/Perft
 [2]: https://github.com/alex65536/dodecahedron